Shoma-Asaka/mechanopharm-infer/examples/README.md

   - simple script that runs the CLI analysis pipeline on the demo files.

 These files are intentionally small and are not meant to represent complete literature datasets.
-Their purpose is to make installation, adapter behavior, and output inspection easier during early development.
+Their purpose is to make installation, CLI execution, Python API usage, and output inspection easier during early development.